 A cookie is a small piece of data that a website asks your browser to store on your computer or mobile device.
 The cookie allows the website to "remember" your actions or preferences over time.
 Most browsers support cookies, but users can set their browsers to decline them and can delete them whenever they like.

 These cookies are required to ensure our site works correctly and cannot be turned off.
 This includes the following cookies:

 This cookie is used to allow us to see how popular courses are by tracking descriptor views.
 It also allows us to provide you with a "Recently Viewed" list on certain pages.
 This cookie will expire after 6 months.

 If you opt to change your settings to Essential Cookies only we will not store this cookie on your machine after you close your browser.
 Meaning that a new cookie will be saved with a new ID on each visit preventing us from showing a "Recently Viewed" list.

-These cookies allow us to count page visits and traffic sources so we can measure and improve the performance of our site, using a service provided by Google Analytics.
+These cookies allow us to count page visits and traffic sources so we can measure and improve the performance of our site, using a services such as Google Analytics and Microsoft Clarity.
 This service is an important tool that enables us to monitor the use of our website and improve the experience for end users and we ask that you do not disable this service if possible.

 Google Analytics stores information about: